Corporate Governance Statement

 The Nominations Committee makes recommendations to the Board of Governors in respect of the appointment of governors in accordance with the Instrument and Articles of Government and the University’s standing orders.
 During 2015/16 on the advice of the Nominations Committee the Board approved the appointment of seven new independent governors as well as a new co-opted member of the Audit Committee and a new co-opted member of the Human Resources Committee and also the appointment of new members, Chairs and Vice Chairs to the Board’s Committees as vacancies arose.
 In July 2016 on the advice of the Nominations Committee, the Board approved revised terms of reference for the Committee to include a remit to oversee good governance practice.

-The Human Resources Committee monitors health and safety, equality and diversity matters, and considers staff related data and policies and procedures.
+The Human Resources Committee monitors safety, health and environment, equality and diversity matters, and considers staff related data and policies and procedures.
 During 2015/16 the Human Resources Committee also met as the Remuneration Committee on three occasions.
 During these meetings the Committee considered the roles that are to be designated as ‘senior postholders’ in line with Instrument and Articles and following the move from an interim to a permanent senior management team.
 They also discussed the remuneration of the designated ‘senior postholders’ approved by the Board, and reviewed the Board’s remuneration policy and procedure.
 A report on the work of the Remuneration Committee was made to the full Board.
 On the advice of the Human Resources Committee in July 2016, the Board approved the establishment of a stand-alone Remuneration Committee with separate terms of reference and the inclusion of the Chair of the Strategy and Finance Committee within the Remuneration Committee’s membership.

 The Audit Committee meets four times a year, with internal and external auditors in attendance.
 The Committee includes three external co-opted members from the public and private sector who are not members of the Board of Governors who provide externality to the Committee’s deliberations.
 The University’s senior managers attend meetings of the Audit Committee as necessary but are not members of it.
 The Audit Committee considers detailed internal audit reports with recommendations for the improvement of the University’s systems of internal control and monitors implementation of the recommendations.
 At the start of every meeting the members meet privately with the University’s internal and external auditors without officers present.